flaviagiammarino/blog-website/blog/chronos_bedrock.rst

     </div>

-You can download the full code from the `GitHub repository <https://github.com/flaviagiammarino/machine-learning-blog/tree/main/chronos_bedrock/>`__.
+You can download the full code from this post's `GitHub repository <https://github.com/flaviagiammarino/machine-learning-blog/tree/main/chronos_bedrock/>`__.

 References
 ***************************************************************************************************************